-I am a Reader in Behavioural Economics at the University of Birmingham, Department of Economics.
-I joined the Department of Economics in 2010 as a Lecturer and became a Senior Lecturer in 2012 and a Reader in 2013.
+I am a Professor of Behavioural Economics at the University of Birmingham, Department of Economics.
+I joined the Department of Economics in 2010 as a Lecturer and became a Senior Lecturer in 2012, a Reader in 2013 and a Professor in 2018.
 Before coming to Birmingham, I was part of the experimental centres at the University of York, EXEC (where I worked from 2008-2010) and the University of Nottingham, CeDEx (from where I obtained my PhD under the supervision of Robin Cubitt and Simon Gaechter).

 My complete CV can be downloaded in pdf format here.